 - Physical damage: Covers your truck and trailer if damaged

-- Non-trucking liability (bobtail): When you're driving without a load
+- Non-trucking liability: When driving without a load

 Where to find hotshot loads

-The same load boards that semi operators use work for hotshot:
+The same load boards that semi operators use work for hotshot.
+Read our load board comparison guide to pick the right one.

 - DAT One: Largest load board, good hotshot volume